Trafficking is arguably the most serious criminal offense in the State of Florida.

 - Oxycodone (OxyContin)

 - Hydrocodone (Vicodin)

 - Phencyclidine (PCP)

 Armed trafficking is a non-bondable offense.
 An Arthur Hearing will be required in an effort to secure a bond for the accused.

 Armed trafficking can send first-time offenders to prison for a long period of time.
-It is critical that somebody accused of armed trafficking be represented by a competent and experienced South Florida criminal defense lawyer.
+It is critical that somebody accused of armed trafficking be represented by a competent and experienced Miami-Dade County criminal defense lawyer.

 I have represented clients charged with armed trafficking.
 My practice area includes Miami-Dade County and Broward County.